Lucie (band)

-Lucie (/cs/) is a Czech rock band.
-After an initial period of stabilization of band members and musical style (1985-1987), they entered the music scene with their first single "Pár fíglů" in 1988.
-Over the next sixteen years, the band released seven studio albums, two concert albums, and one compilation album.
-On 2 October 2004, the group entered a "planned creative break" that ended in December 2012.
+Lucie (/cs/) is a Czech rock band from Prague, formed in 1985.
+After an initial period of stabilization of band members and musical style (1985–1987), they entered the music scene with their debut single, "Pár fíglů", in 1988.
+Over the next sixteen years, the band released seven studio albums, two live records, and one compilation.
+Lucie was on hiatus between 2004 and 2012, and in 2018, they issued their latest studio album, EvoLucie.

 History

-Formation and breakup
+1985–1986: Formation and breakup

-Lucie was founded by guitarist Robert Kodym and bass guitarist Petr (Břetislav) Chovanec (P.B.CH.), who had been performing together in the band Prášek.
-They eventually came up with the idea to form their own band.
-It was the year 1985, and the duo added Tomáš Waschinger on drums.
-They wrote a number of new songs, one of which was the hit "Lucie", which was later included on their self-titled debut album.
-The band was joined by Petr Franc on keyboards, and the last member became Michal Penk, on vocals.
-Several band members were getting better deals elsewhere, however, and Kodym, P.B.CH., and Michal Penk all gradually left the group.
-At this point, the early stage of Lucie ended.
+Lucie was founded by guitarist Robert Kodym and bassist Petr Břetislav Chovanec (P.B.CH.), who had been performing together in the band Prášek, in 1985.
+They added drummer Tomáš Waschinger and wrote a number of new songs, one of which was the eponymous "Lucie", which was later included on their self-titled debut album.
+The band was joined by Petr Franc on keyboards, and the last member became vocalist Michal Penk.
+Kodym, P.B.CH., and Penk all gradually left the group, however, and at this point, the early stage of Lucie ended.
+Kodym and P.B.CH. went on to launch the band Wanastowi Vjecy, with drummer Adolf Vitáček.